ISPO Munich/07/15/2024

 Bookmark

 Sport and fashion have long been a dream team.
 They have been influencing each other for decades, learning from each other and have become an almost inexhaustible source of innovation and new trends.
 The traditional boundaries between the two areas are constantly shifting.
-With the further development of the fashion area and the concepts Zeitgeist by ISPO 2024 Edition and ISPO 520M by Highsnobiety, the next ISPO Munich will set new accents in the fusion of sport and fashion.
+Sports fashion – as the center of development – combines functionality and style like hardly any other segment.
+Due to its proximity to lifestyle and pop culture, sports fashion not only shapes the look of tomorrow, but also the attitude behind it.

-The current highlight of this ongoing liaison between sport and fashion is illustrated by the Olympic Games in Paris.
-A year ago, the French luxury goods group Moët Hennessy Louis Vuitton (LVMH) signed a sensational sponsorship agreement for the Paris 2024 Olympic and Paralympic Games.
+The current highlight of this ongoing liaison between sport and fashion was illustrated by the Olympic Games in Paris.
+The year before, the French luxury goods group Moët Hennessy Louis Vuitton (LVMH) signed a sensational sponsorship agreement for the Paris 2024 Olympic and Paralympic Games.
 The company is paying a sensational 150 million euros to be able to prominently present a whole range of its own brands in the high-reach and emotional sports environment.
-Not only will the medals be designed by LVMH jeweler Chaumet, but the uniforms of selected teams will also be provided by the LVMH brands Louis Vuitton, Dior and Berluti.
+This brings the topic of sports fashion even more into focus – not only will the medals be designed by LVMH jeweler Chaumet, but the uniforms of selected teams will also be provided by the LVMH brands Louis Vuitton, Dior and Berluti.

-Throughout the summer, many of the Group's fashion houses will also host sport-themed exhibitions and events, and for the first time, LVMH-sponsored athletes will compete at the Games, including world swimming champion Léon Marchand, European gymnastics champion Mélanie de Jesus dos Santos and Olympic fencing gold medalist Enzo Lefort.
+Throughout the summer, many of the Group's fashion houses also hosted sport-themed exhibitions and events, and for the first time, LVMH-sponsored athletes competed at the Games, including world swimming champion Léon Marchand, European gymnastics champion Mélanie de Jesus dos Santos and Olympic fencing gold medalist Enzo Lefort.
+This also brought the topic of sports fashion to the forefront of public attention.
 "The 'premium' partnership between LVMH and the Olympic Games is the biggest sign yet of the new importance of sport for fashion," writes the US B2B fashion magazine Business of Fashion on the occasion of the cooperation.

 From gorpcore to blokecore: fashion celebrates the authenticity of sport

 Urban outdoor, contemporary outdoor, gorpcore - or whatever you call the outdoor-inspired leisure look - is one of the strongest fashion trends of recent years with its authentic and rugged to highly technical looks, and is far from being outdated.
 In fact, gorpcore embodies a new attitude to life among Gen Z, who are longing for experiences with and in nature, not least as a result of the pandemic.
 Gorpcore and the new outdoor movement as a whole are therefore far more than just a short-term fad.
-Rather, it seems as if gorpcore is here to stay.
+Rather, it seems as if gorpcore is here to stay – and to take a firm place in modern sports fashion.

 Collaborations thrive on a multi-layered field of tension